aliadnani/tufte-like/README.md

 - About page: Edit the content of your about page.

-- Posts: Create and edit blog posts.
+- Posts: Create and edit entries posts.

 - Generic pages: Create generic pages that use a similar layout to posts.

 - Global site data: Various bits of global site data such as your url, title, and other details.

-You can add new blog posts, [data files](https://forestry.io/docs/editing/data-files/), or entire pages to fit your needs.
+You can add new entries posts, [data files](https://forestry.io/docs/editing/data-files/), or entire pages to fit your needs.
 You can also customize [how media is handled](https://forestry.io/docs/media/), by configurating gitLFS, Cloudinary, S3, or Netlify Large Media.

 You can set up a [remote admin](https://forestry.io/docs/editing/remote-admin/) for content editors to log in directly to yoururl.com/admin to make content updates.